 Money and valuables

-Ensure that you have sufficient cash to cover all expenses for the duration of your stay in Iran.
+Ensure you have enough cash to cover all expenses for the duration of your stay in Iran.
 Major currencies can be exchanged at numerous foreign exchanges in all major cities.
 International credit and bank cards cannot be used.
-It is also not possible to transfer funds into Iran using the commercial banking system or money transfer companies.
+It is not possible to transfer funds into Iran using the commercial banking system or money transfer companies.

 The number of foreign tourists visiting Iran has significantly increased in recent years.
-Unfortunately, some unscrupulous individuals are taking advantage of this situation to perpetrate scams targeting tourists.
-We have received reports of men in cars (purporting to be plain-clothes police officers) approaching foreigners and asking for wallets and identification alleging they are looking for 'foreign drug dealers'.
+Unfortunately, there has also been a rise in scams targeting tourists.
+There have been reports of men in cars (purporting to be plain-clothes police officers) approaching foreigners and asking for wallets and identification, alleging they are looking for 'foreign drug dealers'.
 If in doubt, ask a uniformed police officer for assistance.
 Keep a low profile and only carry limited amounts of cash.

 Iran has one of the highest rates of road accidents in the world.
 According